Importance Of A Management Of Change (MOC) System

 Addressing OSHA and Safety

-Ensuring safety during organizational, procedural, or equipment changes is a paramount objective of a Management of Change (MOC) system.
-While prioritizing the safety of your team is a primary motivation for adopting MOC, addressing safety from a regulatory standpoint is equally essential.
+Ensuring safety during organizational, procedural, or equipment changes is a paramount objective of a Management of Change system.
+While protecting the health and safety of your team is a primary motivation for adopting MOC, addressing safety from a regulatory standpoint is equally essential.

 OSHA regulations stipulate that changes involving elements such as technology, equipment, procedures, facilities, and process chemicals may be subject to legal MOC requirements.
 The applicability of these requirements depends on various factors.